JShim-CS/Location_Classification/README.md

 ***CHANGE THE IMAGE FILE PATH ACCORDING TO YOUR SYSTEM PATH***

-CNN model is inspired from Tensorflow's CNN image classification tutorial.

-My first CNN project which I did not watch any tutorials on youtube for.
+My first CNN project following the tutorial on tensorflow website
-Moreover, my first CNN model that has a relatively high accuracy than previous projects.

 h5 file too big to upload, even with compression